Seattle’s Heel Pain Specialists – Effective Relief of Plantar Fasciitis and All Types of Heel Pain

 - By prescribing physical therapy

-Studies have shown that custom foot carthorses and night splints were effective both short-term and long-term in treating pain from plantar fasciitis, stating that “..foot orthosis is the best choice for initial treatment of plantar fasciitis.”1-3 And a 1997 study showed conclusively that orthotics should be prescribed with very specific wedging for the best results.4
+Studies have shown that custom foot orthotics were effective both short-term and long-term in treating pain from plantar fasciitis, stating that “..foot orthosis is the best choice for initial treatment of plantar fasciitis.”1-3 Also, a 1997 study showed conclusively that orthotics should be prescribed with very specific wedging for the best results.4

 It is critical to support the arch and prevent it from collapsing to avoid continued tension on the plantar fascia and ongoing pain.
 Several studies have shown that the most effective way to accomplish this is to use custom foot orthotics that conform extremely closely to the arch of the foot.5-6 These are known as total contact orthotics.
 Many, if not most, of typical orthotics fail to completely eliminate the problem because they do not hug the arch of the foot tightly enough.